gannej/cioos-siooc-guide/docs/guide/sensitivedata.en.md

 It is important to note that even when individual datasets appear non-sensitive, the combination of several datasets can create new risks.
 Linking different sources may allow re-identification of research participants or reveal the exact location of species or resources that should remain protected.

-## Why Be Cautious About Sharing Data?
+## Why be cautious about sharing data?

 Sharing sensitive data without appropriate safeguards can create significant risks for individuals, communities, institutions, and ecosystems.
 These risks vary depending on the nature of the data, but they can be grouped into three categories: